secretflow/secretflow/docs/index.rst

     API reference
     ^^^^^^^^^^^^^^^

-    Get a detailed description of the secretflow api.
+    Get a detailed description of the SecretFlow api.

     +++